Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 Data collection begins about 3 months after the end of each year and continues for 9 months; data are for activities in the prior calendar year.
 Basic annual data have been supplemented on a 5-year cycle since 2003, for years ending in "3" and "8, providing detailed data by types of structures and types of equipment for companies with employees.
 In 2010, it was decided that this detailed data should be collected for years ending in "2" and "7" beginning in 2013, to align with the years in which the Economic Census is conducted.

-For the 2012 and prior ACES data collection; a mail-out/mail-back sample survey of approximately 46,000 companies with 1 or more employees, plus 30,000 companies without employees.
+For the 2012 and prior ACES data collection; the Census Bureau used mail out/mail back survey forms to collect data.
+For the 2013 ACES, the Census Bureau collected data from employer companies primarily through electronic reporting and continued to use mail out/mail back survey forms to collect data from nonemployer companies.
+The Census Bureau will collect all 2014 ACES data from employer companies and nonemployer companies primarily through electronic reporting.
+The ACES sample consists of approximately 46,000 companies with 1 or more employees and 30,000 companies with no paid employees.
+For the 2007 and prior ACES data collection, the nonemployer sample was approximately 15,000.
 Larger companies are selected each year from the updated Business Register (BR); all companies with at least 500 paid employees are included in the survey; and smaller companies with employees are stratified by industry and payroll size and selected randomly by strata.
 Companies without employees are selected randomly without regard to industry classification.

 The BR is updated continuously based on new information from Census Bureau programs and administrative records of other agencies.
 BR establishment-level data are consolidated to create company information for sampling purposes.
 Separate industry categories are 3- or 4-digit NAICS industries developed on the basis of the aggregate value of capital expenditures and the reportability of detailed expenditures information.
 Published data are weighted totals for all covered businesses, adjusted for companies that do not respond, and accompanied by standard error information.